Creative Schools 2025

 • 15-minute reflection on learning

-🔹 Session days/times:
+đŸ”č Session days/times:

 • To be determined in collaboration with the teacher and Creative Practitioner.

-Discussions: All (62) Open (62)
+Discussions: All (121) Open (121)

 • Session 08 - Walliston Primary School Year 5 - HASS Civics and Citizenship - Jake Bamford (Creative) and Kirsti Harris (Teacher)

-by Jake Bamford, 3 days ago
+by Jake Bamford, 4 months ago

 Share Session 08 - Walliston Primary School Year 5 - HASS Civics and Citizenship - Jake Bamford (Creative) and Kirsti Harris (Teacher) on Facebook Share Session 08 - Walliston Primary School Year 5 - HASS Civics and Citizenship - Jake Bamford (Creative) and Kirsti Harris (Teacher) on Twitter Share Session 08 - Walliston Primary School Year 5 - HASS Civics and Citizenship - Jake Bamford (Creative) and Kirsti Harris (Teacher) on Linkedin Email Session 08 - Walliston Primary School Year 5 - HASS Civics and Citizenship - Jake Bamford (Creative) and Kirsti Harris (Teacher) link